-Consider joining a Professional Memberships Association:
+Consider joining a professional membership association:

 How do you know the difference?

-You may find that either of these types of organizations (regulators or membership associations) share similar titles.
+You may find that either of these types of organizations (regulatory bodies or membership associations) share similar titles.
 They may have words such as “association” or “society” in their names.
 This can be misleading if you are not familiar with the organization; always clarify if you are not sure of an organization’s role.

 What steps are involved in professional registration?

 Each regulator has its own registration process.
 However, there are many steps that are similar for each regulatory body.

 You may be required to do some, or all, of the following to qualify for registration.